NeuripsCreativityWorkshop/2022/index.md

 This year we are asking for submissions to consist of:

 * In a text file, include the title, year, artist(s), and description (up to 200 words).
 Name the text file like: project_name_00.txt.
 * One 1080 x 1920 landscape image.
 Name this image like: project_name_01.png.
 Both PNG and JPG/JPEG formats are acceptable.
+This image could be a work of art itself, or a single cover slide to describe the project.
 * Optional: Up to 3 additional 1080 x 1920 landscape images.
 Name these like: project_name_03.png, project_name_04.png, project_name_05.png.
 * Optional: One 1080 x 1920 MP4 landscape video of up to 60 seconds showing the work in more detail.
 Name this like: project_name_03.mp4.